rita-o/dMRSI/README.md

 Download this toolbox to your computer and ensure all dependencies are installed as described above.

+### Cohort Metadata

-For each dataset you need to provide an excel file with some data regarding your cohort.
-Some of the columns will be filled in Step1.
+For each dataset, you must provide an Excel file containing metadata about your cohort.
+This file serves as a central reference for subject information and processing.

+- The file should include basic information about each subject (e.g., ID, group, scan date, etc.).
+- Some of the columns will be automatically filled during **Step1** of the processing pipeline.
+- An example file is included in the `common` folder

-### dMRI Processing Scripts
+### dMRI Processing Scripts (in `processing_dwi`)

 There are three main scripts for diffusion MRI (dMRI) processing.
 Each script corresponds to a specific type of data: